 As we just entered the year 2020 and digital transformations are around for some time now, let us take a step back on how to accelerate new initiatives this year.
+What are the success factors for digital transformations in 2020?
 Nobody said that digital transformations will be a walk in the park, instead, organizations have faced different results from their recent projects – and unfortunately – most have failed.
 In a study conducted by McKinsey, less than 30 percent succeed with their digital transformations.

 Why do Digital Transformations Fail?

 Challenge 1 – Unspoken disagreement among top managers about goals